 In September of 1964, wildfires that started with the Hanley Fire on Mt.
 St. Helena spawned a number of other fires, including the Mt.
 George Fire that burned homes and the majority of the vegetation on Mt.
 George.

 Fifty-three years later, the wildfires in October of 2017 played out in a similar fashion, with the Atlas Fire burning Mt.
 George this time.
 Crooked black limbs of Manzanita and Chamise were most of what was left of the chaparral (shrub) vegetation that once dominated the property before the fire.

-Now, six months after the fire, across the 770 acres of permanently protected land, you will find not only wildflowers but bright green ankle high seedling shrubs covering much of the ground, like a ragged carpet blanketing the mountain around its rocky outcroppings.
+Now, nine months after the fire, across the 770 acres of permanently protected land, you will find not only wildflowers but bright green ankle high seedling shrubs covering much of the ground, like a ragged carpet blanketing the mountain around its rocky outcroppings.